 - 4 ½-inch thick bone-in pork chops

-- 4 tablespoons pork dry rub (with brown sugar added)
+- 4 tablespoons pork dry rub (store-bought or homemade, see below)

-- Make the dry rub for pork following the instruction for adding brown sugar.
-Sprinkle it on the chops and rub it in.
+- Sprinkle pork rub on the chops and rub it in.
 Cover and refrigerate for at least 2 hours up to 24 hours.

 - Remove the pork chops from the refrigerator about 30 minutes prior to cooking.